apache/shardingsphere/document/current/content/manual/sharding-proxy/usage.en.md

 2. If users use docker, they can implement `docker pull shardingsphere/sharding-proxy` to get the clone.
 Please refer to [Docker Clone](/en/manual/sharding-proxy/docker/) for more details.
 3. After the decompression, revise `conf/server.yaml` and documents begin with `config-` prefix, `conf/config-xxx.yaml` for example, to configure sharding rules and read-write split rules.
 Please refer to [Configuration Manual](/en/manual/sharding-proxy/configuration/) for the configuration method.
 4. Please run `bin/start.sh` for Linux operating system; run `bin/start.bat` for Windows operating system to start Sharding-Proxy.
 To configure start port and document location, please refer to [Quick Start](/en/quick-start/sharding-proxy-quick-start/).
-5. Use any MySQL server client end to connect, such as `mysql -u root -h 127.0.0.1 -P 3307`.
+5. Use any PostgreSQL server client end to connect, such as `psql -U root -h 127.0.0.1 -p 3307`.

 ## Use of Registry Center